What is Optical Sensor ?

 Healthcare

-In the medical field, photoelectric sensor help with non-invasive and minimally invasive tests and monitoring.
+In the medical field, photoelectric sensors help with tests and monitoring.
+They are used for procedures that do not need surgery or only need small cuts.
 Pulse oximeters use these probes to check the oxygen level in the blood.
 They do this by looking at how hemoglobin absorbs light conditions in different colors.

 Optical fibers are used in endoscopy.
-They send incident light to brighten internal organs and send images back to the surgeon.
+They send visible light to brighten organs inside the body.
+They also send images back to the surgeon.

 Scientists are creating sensors to find diseases early.
-These probes examine the chemical makeup of body fluids or tissues, such as for cancer detection.
+These probes check the chemical makeup of body fluids or tissues.
+They help find cancer.

 Environmental Monitoring

 Optical sensors are important for watching the environment.
-They check air quality, water quality, and weather conditions.
+They check the quality of air, water, and the weather.

 Spectroscopic probes can find pollutants in the air.
-These pollutants include sulfur dioxide, nitrogen oxides, and tiny particles.
+These pollutants are sulfur dioxide, nitrogen oxides, and small particles.

 Fiber optic sensors measure temperature, pH, and dissolved oxygen in water.
 They give us important data to protect the environment and manage water resources.

 In weather monitoring, photoelectric sensors are used in devices like pyranometers and ceilometers.
-Pyranometers measure solar cell energy.
+Pyranometers measure solar cells convert.
 Ceilometers measure the height of clouds.

 conclusion